eclectic-kitty/notes/Week 2 - In Class - History, Kurzweil.md

 measuring possibilities of binary choices, bits?

 ### Information, entropy, communication
-Information teory part 12: Claude Shannon's inrofrmation entropy video Two machines outputting 1st 4 letters from alphabet One is random, one is according to probabilities 50, 12.5, 12.5, 25 Which one produces more info?
+Information theory part 12: Claude Shannon's information entropy video Two machines outputting 1st 4 letters from alphabet One is random, one is according to probabilities 50, 12.5, 12.5, 25 Which one produces more info?